A survey of $\chi$-boundedness: Variants of Gy arf as-Sumner: orientations

 A much more challenging question is, what about stars?
 It is easy to see that in-directed stars and out-directed stars have the property, but what about the star $H$ when some edges are directed in and some out?
 Again, this question was raised by Gy\'arf\'as~\cite{gyarfasproblem}.
 Kierstead and R\"odl~\cite{kiersteadrodl} proved that the ideal of digraphs with no induced $H$ and no cyclic triangle is $\chi$-bounded; and Aboulker et~al.~\cite{aboulker} showed that digraphs with no induced $H$ and no transitive triangle have bounded chromatic number (note that every orientation of $K_4$ has a transitive triangle, so if $G$ has no transitive triangle then $\omega(G)$ is at most 3).

-We (with Chudnovsky) answered the question for stars in~\cite{orientations}: \begin{thm} If $H$ is a digraph obtained from directing the edges of a star, then the class of graphs that can be oriented such that no induced subgraph is isomorphic to $H$ is $\chi$-bounded. \end{thm}
+We (with Chudnovsky) answered the question for stars in~\cite{orientations}: \begin{thm} If $H$ is a digraph obtained from directing the edges of a star, then the ideal of graphs that can be oriented so that no induced subgraph is isomorphic to $H$ is $\chi$-bounded. \end{thm}

 This does not yet answer the question of which oriented trees in general have this property.
 Only those that do not contain a four-vertex path directed as $\rightarrow \leftarrow \rightarrow$ or as $\rightarrow \rightarrow \rightarrow $; but perhaps that is the answer?
 For futher discussion, see the paper of Aboulker et~al.~\cite{aboulker}.